 The x-axis covers 90° longitude (or days) and the y axis the rising azimuth in cubits, equalling 2.5° .
-At 30 day intervals the y axis values (Table 22, col.6) are 12, 6.3, 1.9, 0.2 cubits, implying respectively 0.19, 0.15 and 0.57 cubits/day on average.
-The three initial values in the Jupiter tablets are 12, 9.5 and 1.5 minutes or 0.2, 0.16 and 0.25 degrees.138 The match is least satisfactory around 20° before a solstice.
+At 30 day intervals the y axis values (Table 23, col.6) are 12, 6.3, 1.9, 0.2 cubits, implying respectively 0.19, 0.15 and 0.57 cubits/day on average.
+The three initial values in the Jupiter tablets are 12, 9.5 and 1.5 minutes or 0.2, 0.16 and 0.25 degrees.177 The match is least satisfactory around 20° before a solstice.

-At first sight, the Jupiter values closely match those for the sun in Table 22, particularly if the latter represent 30 day averages, and provide support for the 'ready-reckoner' hypothesis.
-The overall slope of the curve is dictated by the relative size of the two stepped curves and the closeness to the Jupiter values suggests that they were indeed using
+At first sight, the Jupiter values closely match those for the sun in Table 30, particularly if the latter represent 30 day averages, and provide support for the 'ready-reckoner' hypothesis.
+The overall slope of the curve is dictated by the relative size of the two stepped curves and the closeness to the Jupiter values suggests that they were indeed using 2.5° and 2° per cubit for the sun.
+However closer inspection shows that firstly, as already noted, one refers to time and the other to linear cubits and secondly the number of days between the extreme values are 120 and 90.
+Ossendrijver has demonstrated that they were measuring time rather than rising azimuth and we must therefore consider the possibility that they were measuring both and the Jupiter data was of particular interest, at the time, precisely because the numerical values were similar to those of the sun, albeit using different units, over different time spans.
+Table 31 summarises the data.

-138Ossendrijver.
+177Ossendrijver.
 M, Ancient Babylonian astronomers calculated Jupiter's position from the area under a time-velocity graph, Science Vol. 351, Issue 6272 pp 482/4, Jan 2016.
 His figure 2 shows three values beginning at 12 minutes per day, with 9.5 and 1.5 minutes per day 60 and 120 days later.
 The first equals the average rate of change, between solstices, of 36° in 180 days, mentioned earlier.